sderosiaux/react-stack-step-by-step/README.md

   "lint": "eslint src"
 ```

 Remember: when `npm` executes the scripts, it has access to the `./node_modules/.bin` folder automatically `eslint` refers to.
-No need to add this path in the script.
+No need to add the path in the script.

 Now, let's fix our ESLint.